Every day, there are hundreds of companies online that need people like you to help test out their new app or maybe a new website design.

 Get Paid to Test Apps and Websites

 NOTE: Almost all of these companies will ask you to speak your thoughts aloud, sometimes on camera.
 For that reason, I highly recommend you have both a microphone and webcam for your computer if you plan on using your desktop/laptop.
 In the case of using your phone, it may be allowed, but it will depend on the company you apply to.
+Most apps compatible with Android and iPhone unless specified.

 This is one of the smaller companies I mention on this list, with a pinch of more than 2,000 members.
 As with all of my guides, I try to include every option, both big and small.
 But, no matter what option I include, it’s always legit.